 TM-Sidhi Course Requirements for 2019

-- Regular practice of Transcendental Meditation for a minimum of four months. (the requirement has recently changed from two to four months)
+- Regular practice of Transcendental Meditation for a minimum of four months.

 - One TM Residential Weekend or longer course since March 2018.